-EIDL Loans are Being Restructured or Wiped Out in Subchapter V
+SBA EIDL Loans are Being Restructured or Wiped Out in Subchapter V

-Subchapter V History and Eligibility
+What Is Subchapter V and Who Qualifies?

-Disposable Income Budget
+How the Disposable Income Budget Works in Subchapter V

 The goal of a Subchapter V restructuring is approval of a Reorganization Plan that reduces overall debt to a manageable level.
 The foundation of the Plan is a 3-5 year budget that projects the company’s “disposable income” – which is defined simply as income that is not reasonably necessary for “payment of expenditures necessary for the continuation, preservation, or operation of the business…”